nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 Depending upon your perspective, the Gnu Public License isn't ABSOLUTELY free, because it comes with the requirement that you must return changes that you make to the code back to the community - and being free would mean you get to decide how to work and what to do with the code you use.
 At the same time and on a different spectrum, there are those who consider the MIT license not to be entirely free.
 They do so because there are circumstances where the code can be permissibly changed and not returned to the community - in a sense "imprisoning" the code.

 > There is no right or wrong answer here, because it is a matter of perspective - however every developer and every organisation needs to decide for themselves where they want to put the focus of their attention.
 At the Quasar Framework, we are not purists in the sense that we believe Code is in and of itself a spiritual being deserving of transferrable rights.
 If perhaps we were working on the Linux kernel that might be different - but we are more concerned with the human side of code and believe that the people who use our project should have the ultimate freedom of choice to do what they want.
+This is why we have taken the "permissive" approach and chosen the MIT license.

 There is often a great deal of discussion around "how free to make the code".
 I propose that you ask yourself four questions:
 1. Do you prefer to work alone?